GlassEye-Jeevan/BasicAlgorithms/README.md

-BasicAlgorithms
+BasicAlgorithms And Data Structures
 ===============

-A Repository of basic algorithms
+A Repository of basic algorithms and data structures.

 We have created a Github repo full of basic algorithms that a data scientist should know.
 Knowledge of basic algorithms provide a good foundation to solve newer problems and it often helps not to reinvent the wheel.
 So, fork us.